dappgenie/icb-blog/content/fr/health/the-science-of-skincare-understanding-ingredients-for-optimal-results.md

 ---
-title: The Science of Skincare: Understanding Ingredients for Optimal Results
+title: "The Science of Skincare: Understanding Ingredients for Optimal Results"
 date: 31/03/2025
 description: Decode the complex world of skincare ingredients and learn how to build an effective routine based on scientific evidence.
 From hyaluronic acid to retinoids, this guide helps you navigate product labels and make informed choices for your skin type.
 tags: